A program to help manage type 2 diabetes

 Research-based

-The program was developed with support from leading researchers from The Baker Heart and Diabetes Institute, and Austin Health.
+The program was originally developed with support from leading researchers from The Baker Heart and Diabetes Institute, and Austin Health, and continues to be updated to better meet our members needs.

 Hear from a program participant